Total robustness in Bayesian Nonlinear Regression: Methodology

-We begin by recalling the definition of the MMD, our chosen loss, from \citet{gretton2012kernel}. \begin{definition}[MMD with characteristic kernel] Given an RKHS $(\Hilb,k)$ with characteristic kernel $k$, the \emph{Maximum Mean Discrepancy} between two probability measures $P$ and $Q$ on~$\mathcal X$ is \(\MMD(P,Q)=\norm{\mu_P-\mu_Q}_{\Hilb}\), where \(\mu_P(\cdot):=\int k(\cdot,x)\dd P(x)\). \end{definition} Here, $k$ being characteristic means that $\MMD(P,Q)=0$ if and only if $P=Q$ \citep{gretton2012kernel}.
+We begin by recalling the definition of the MMD, our chosen loss, from \citet{gretton2012kernel}. \begin{definition}[MMD with characteristic kernel] Given an RKHS $(\Hilb,k)$ with characteristic kernel $k$, the MMD between two probability measures $P$ and $Q$ on~$\mathcal X$ is \(\MMD(P,Q)=\norm{\mu_P-\mu_Q}_{\Hilb}\), where \(\mu_P(\cdot):=\int k(\cdot,x)\dd P(x)\). \end{definition} Here, $k$ being characteristic means that $\MMD(P,Q)=0$ if and only if $P=Q$ \citep{gretton2012kernel}.
 This is satisfied by common kernel choices (e.g. Gaussian kernels, Matérn kernels, Laplace kernels).
-Therefore, minimising MMD aligns two distributions without requiring a correctly specified likelihood.
-MMD-based loss functions are a popular choice in the robustness literature: by comparing distributions in feature space, it downweights atypical observations, maintaining reliability under heavy tails, outliers, or model misspecification \citep{briol2019statistical,alquier2024universal}.
-These properties make MMD a natural choice for our setting, where both the regression model and the ME mechanism can be misspecified.
+Therefore, minimizing MMD aligns two distributions without requiring a correctly specified likelihood.
+MMD-based losses are commonly used in the robustness literature: by comparing distributions in feature space, they can reduce sensitivity to atypical observations under heavy tails, outliers, or model misspecification \citep{briol2019statistical,alquier2024universal}.
+These properties are useful in our setting, where both the regression model and the ME mechanism can be misspecified.

-To formalise our loss target, assume hypothetically that we know the true conditional laws \(\P^0_{X|w}\) (capturing ME) and \(\P^0_{Y|x}\) (capturing the regression model).
+To formalize our loss target, assume hypothetically that we know the true conditional laws \(\P^0_{X\mid w}\) (capturing ME) and \(\P^0_{Y\mid x}\) (capturing the regression model).
 Then, we could form